\

 Due to strong advocacy from Gliding Australia, CASA has published a clarification on the AD which allows visual inspection of the spar flanges until cracks are found.

 Subsequent to initial communications with both ANAC and Laviasa, all responses from Argentina have ceased.
-Gliding Australia has resorted to requesting embassy staff to attempt to contact both ANAC and Laviasa and re-establish communications.
+One of the issues with AD 2024-05-01 is that not all countries appear to have received it.
+Word of mouth has since spread the news.
+The early actions by Gliding Australia have been appreciated by gliding operators worldwide as Laviasa and ANAC are not responding to their enquiries, effectively leaving them stranded without copies of the Service Bulletins with which to perform the inspections.
+Gliding Australia has now resorted to requesting embassy staff to attempt to contact both ANAC and Laviasa and re-establish communications.

 HAVE ANY CRACKS BEEN FOUND?

 There are 44 Pawnees being used as towplanes in Australia.
 Out of those that have been inspected, 11 are presently grounded by the AD (around 33% of aircraft inspected).
-This is significantly better than anticipated.
-When the AD was published, we expected up to 66% of aircraft to be grounded.
+This is a significantly better situation than anticipated, although it is very damaging to clubs with aircraft that have not passed the inspection.
+When the AD was published, we expected up to 66% of aircraft to be grounded which would have had a major impact on gliding operations in Australia.
 The majority of the groundings are due to extra holes in the spar flange, holes too close to the edge of the spar flange, or holes in the spar flange that are too close together.

 The remainder of the aircraft have been grounded for corrosion.
 This is a little disappointing as the corrosion perhaps should have been found and treated as part of the ongoing annual inspections.
 Fortunately, no cracks have been found to date.